1. Application Process

 14.1 Prepare a media release well in advance for distribution to the local newspapers, radio/TV stations and social media postings.
 Contact the relevant media regarding supplying images or having photographs taken.

-14.2 Your media release should include an image, exhibition title, artist name and information on the artworks.
-Exhibition dates, location, and information on an opening event, with the gallery logo are also needed.
-Provide artist contact details in case the media want more information or for photo opportunities.
-Forward a digital copy of your media release to the Galleries
+14.2 Your media release should include an image, exhibition title, artist name, exhibition dates, location and information on the exhibition and the opening event.
+Provide exhibitor contact details in case the media want more information or for photo opportunities.
+Forward a digital copy of your media release to the Galleries Officer.

 15 Exhibition Opening

-15.2 The Tableland Regional Gallery and Old Post Office Gallery provide the option for your exhibition to have an opening function.
-The opening function for the Tableland Regional Gallery or Old Post Office gallery is normally held on a Friday evening 5.30–7.30pm.
+15.1 The Tableland Regional Gallery and Old Post Office Gallery provide the option for your exhibition to have an opening function.
+These are normally held on a Friday evening 5–7pm.
 Other times may be possible on request.

-15.4 Inviting a small band of volunteers to assist with the catering and preparations is highly recommended.
-If you will need assistance, please let the Galleries Officer know in good time.
+15.3 Inviting a small band of volunteers to assist with the catering and preparations is highly recommended.
+If you will need assistance, please let the Galleries Officer know ahead of time.

-15.8 Please include an Acknowledgement of Country in your speech, the Galleries Officer can provide guidance on wording.
-Thank guests and dignitaries for attendance, as well as people who assisted with your exhibition, including the Hanging Team who are volunteers.
+15.7 Please include an Acknowledgement of Country in your speech.
+The Galleries Officer can provide guidance on wording.
+Thank guests and dignitaries for attendance, as well as people who assisted with your exhibition, including the Hanging Team and other volunteers.

 16 Catering